Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### 2. Implement usage of a package manager
-- depends on technology: do we have suggestions?
+Use package managers to automate management of updates​; integrate them in the development pipeline​​​.
+Package managers are specific for the technology or library ecosystem you are using.

+These are some of the common package managers:
+* ...

-- what if your technology does not come with a package manager?
+In case you use a technology that does not come with a package manager, manual checking and updating is required.

 ### 3. Improving portfolio and system-level OSH
 - In case a package manager is not used, or only partially, this is a good topic to start with, since it will make the other improvement steps easier, faster, and less error-prone.